 - Anxiety

-What Does Xanax Do to the Brain?
+What Are Xanax Effects on the Brain?

+What does Xanax do to the brain?
 To work effectively, Xanax needs to reach the brain.
 As with other benzodiazepines, Xanax works by increasing the production of the brain chemical GABA.
 Xanax may trigger the reward system upon reaching the brain, leaving someone more open to addiction.

 As a short-acting benzodiazepine, Xanax works pretty quickly.
 Some of the short-term effects of Xanax use on brain activity include: